Thaumiel-lbh/UNet-Pytorch/README.md

-# UNet-Pytorch-Windows
+# UNet-Pytorch
-## UNet for pytorch1.11.0
+## UNet for pytorch1.11.0 and cuda11.3
-When I use the UNet-Pytorch that received the most stars on GitHub: https://github.com/milesial/Pytorch-UNet, I encountered various bugs with pytorch 1.11.0 in windows10.
+When I use the UNet-Pytorch that received the most stars on GitHub: https://github.com/milesial/Pytorch-UNet, I encountered various bugs with pytorch 1.11.0 in windows and Ubuntu.
 So I rewrote UNet using PyTorch by referring to https://github.com/milesial/Pytorch-UNet.
-Of course, you can also run this code in Ubuntu.
 ## The original paper
 ***U-Net: Convolutional Networks for Biomedical Image Segmentation***
 https://arxiv.org/abs/1505.04597